pierre-rouleau/pel/doc/pel-manual.rst

 The **F11** acts as a the main prefix for PEL: the prefix ``pel:``.
-Several sub-prefixes are available after ``<f11>`` but also some command bindings using other keys, like cursor keys with or without modifiers. here's what it looks like:
+Several sub-prefixes are available after ``<f11>`` but also some command bindings using other keys, like cursor keys with or without modifiers.
+Here's what it looks like:

 .. image:: res/pel-which-key.png